clicknium/clicknium-docs/doc/how-to/how-to-capture-similar-elements.md

 Sample code：

-Get the picture url by [get_property](https://www.clicknium.com/documents/references/python/uielement/get_property).
-Download the pciture using request lib, and use [send_hotkey](https://www.clicknium.com/documents/references/python/uielement/send_hotkey) to press PgDn key to scroll and load more picutre.
+Get the picture URL by [get_property](https://www.clicknium.com/documents/references/python/uielement/get_property).
+Download the picture using request lib, and use [send_hotkey](https://www.clicknium.com/documents/references/python/uielement/send_hotkey) to press the PgDn key to scroll and load more picture.

 ```python
 import requests